Stable Environments for Precious Objects and People

 Birmingham Museum and Art Gallery 2018

 Working with Architype and the museum and gallery conservators, we are exploring the potential to reduce energy consumption and improve conditions for staff and objects.
-We have carried out experimental airtightness measures and are measuring the results by monitoring CO₂ levels and overnight decay.
+We have carried out experimental airtightness measures and measured the results by monitoring CO₂ levels and overnight decay.
 Our usual approach of carrying out a blower door test was not considered practical for this site.

 Dorset History Centre 2017-2019